Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 #### New Get Omero app

-A simple app has been introduced to transform the downloaded Omero structure into an Glycol-PAint image directory.
+A simple app has been introduced to transform the downloaded Omero structure into a Glycol-PAint image directory.